chirpxiv/chirpxiv/README.md

 ### My Projects:
 - **Bottingway:** A specialised Discord bot for FFXIV communities.
 - **Ktisis:** Datamining toolkit for FFXIV.
 Heavily under development.
-  - Sub-project: Internal tool for ingame posing and environment manipulation.
+  - Sub-project: Internal tool for ingame character and environment manipulation.
 - **Intercept:** A puzzle-based PvP game for programmers.

 <!--